(800) 976-1377 www.stanleyhotel.com

 Take if from us, if you can, make sure to stay in room 217.
-Not only is it the presidential suite with some of the best views of Rocky Mountain National Park, but it’s also the room Stephen King stayed in when starting to write The Shining.
+Not only is it the presidential suite with some of the best views of Rocky Mountain National Park, but it’s also the room Stephen King stayed in when starting to write his book.
 It’s been rumored funnyman Jim Carry himself couldn’t even make it through a night in the room, so you know things must be a bit off.
 Bookings go quickly so make sure to reserve a few months in advance, and always remember to be nice to the folks at the reservation desk, since you know, they have the power to say yes.

 Other famously haunted rooms include 418 where guests have repeatedly complained about the noise of young children playing in the hall outside, and room 407, which is where it is believed Lord Dunraven still resides.
 Rumor has it the Lord used to hide in the closet and stare at the nannies who lived in the room during the first few years of the hotel.
 (Creepy, we know) It’s so creepy some people won’t even go into the room according to hotel staff.

 Don’t worry though you won’t have to experience this all by yourself, and if you’re really paranoid think second floor where the least amount of supernatural occurrences have been reported.
 Of course, if you want the full story make sure to check out the hotels ghost tours, where visitors walk through the hallways that it is rumored F.O. himself roams as his wife Flora plays the piano in the ballroom downstairs.

 The book, the movie, the grand architecture, and the hotel’s dramatic location draw people in to this day for an evening and perhaps a whiskey with the hospitable ghosts—including that of Freelan Stanley himself—who allegedly still watch over the hotel.